pika1928/FYP-notes/MotorControl/FYP.md

 `Component:` Gate driver for MOSFETs
 `Part chosen:` Texas Instruments [[DRV8353RS]] `Reasons:` The TI drv835x is a MOSFET gate driver aimed at 3-phase motor control applications.
 It can be spec'd to include three current shunt amplifiers (drv835**3**rs) to measure the current on each phase as well as to include a DC-DC buck converter (drv8353**r**s) that can source 350mA @ 2.5-75V, ideal for powering the MCU.
 These optional integrated additional features remove the need for additional ICs and circuitry, greatly reducing the complexity of the ESC PCB design.
-This decreases the time necessary for design, validation and testing and increasing the likelihood of success.
+This decreases the time necessary for design, validation and testing and increases the likelihood of success.

 `Component:` USB C receptacle
 `Part chosen:`  Korean Hroparts Elec TYPE-C-31-M-12